SharePoint/sp-dev-docs/docs/solution-guidance/security-apponly-azuread.md

 ## Using this principal with the Pnp Modernization Scanner

-Now you have created the Azure Active Directory Application Registration, proceed with [following the steps here](../transform/modernize-scanner.md) to use this principal with the tool.
+Now that you have created the Azure Active Directory Application Registration, proceed with [following the steps here](../transform/modernize-scanner.md) to use this principal with the tool.

 ## FAQ